mojilala/YoutubeSourceParserKit/README.md

 ###[Cocoapods](https://github.com/CocoaPods/CocoaPods)

-Add the following line in your `Podfile`.
+To install via CocoaPods add this line to your `Podfile`.

 ```
+use_frameworks!
 pod "youtube-parser"
 ```